deps/Berzerk/README.txt

 --- floor (code added but not used)

 - Player can shoot
---- Press the fire button and select direction
+--- Press the fire button and direction
 --- Player cannot move while shooting
+--- Bullets are removed if touching a wall or is outside the room

 - Refactor!